KEERRO/ctf-writeups/CSAW CTF'19 QUALS/GOT MILK/README.md

 The format string `%hhn` will help doing this (the Half of the Half of a WORD) which is one byte.

-Now let's start by determining where our buffer os located in the stack.
+Now let's start by determining where our buffer is located in the stack.

 ![img7](off.png)